johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ### Understanding the Limitations of Take 1

-We already know we have to clean up a few things, like adding event handling, adding TypeScript types, and plugging in more cleanly to the framework.
+We already know we have to clean up a few things, like adding **event handling** (e.g., handlers decorated with `@EventPattern(...)`), adding TypeScript types, and plugging in more cleanly to the framework.
 But the biggest limitation of our Take 1 implementation is its handling of [RxJS observables]().
 To fully appreciate this, we'll have to take a bit deeper dive into the overall flow and handling of requests through the Nest system.

 We'll explore this in greater detail in the next article, but let's start with a picture.
-The following animation shows the path a hypothetical inbound HTTP request would take to our application.
+The following animation shows the path a hypothetical inbound HTTP request would take through our application.
 The left hand box is our `nestHttpApp` and the right hand box is our `nestMicroservice`.
 Boxes with a red background are part of the Nest infrastructure.
 User supplied code lives in the "user land" space with a white background.
 Controllers are in blue, and "Services" are in yellow.

 ![Nest Request Handling](./assets/transporter-try1.gif 'Nest Request Handling')
 <figcaption><a name="Nest Request Handling"></a>Figure 1: Nest Request Handling</figcaption>